 Executive Summary:

-- Manuka honey is a special type of honey that only derives from the nectar of the Manuka tea tree.
+- Manuka honey is a special type of honey that derives solely from the nectar of the Manuka tea tree.

-- Authentic Manuka honey contains specific nutrients that can only be found in nectar from the Manuka tea tree.
+- Authentic Manuka honey contains specific nutrients unique to the Manuka tea tree.

 - The nutrients in Manuka honey support immunity, digestion, and overall wellness.